kylebarron/deck.gl-raster/README.md

 not being fit for inclusion in the standard layer library.

-This repository is a handful of custom layers I've created for my own use, which I've put into a single repository.
+This repository is a handful of custom layers I've created for my own use, which I've put into a single repository. **This repository is public for reference, and should not be considered stable.**

 ## Install